 The Student Health Service physician–patient relationship is a confidential one.
 Medical records will be released only on receipt of written authorization from the student or as required by law or when the patient poses a significant risk to herself or himself or another person.
 Physicians with Student Health Services are considered confidential employees under Title IX, meaning that should a student wish to speak about domestic or sexual violence or stalking with a physician, his/her information is confidential and will not be released without the student's written consent.
 The only exception is for students under the age of 18.

-All registered, degree-seeking students are required to maintain health insurance coverage, compliant with the Affordable Care Act, while enrolled at Rice University.
+All registered, degree-seeking students are required to maintain health insurance coverage while enrolled at Rice University.